MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

       .. figure:: UI/NLS/images/microui_converted.png

-This also avoids embedding substitution tables and the complex layout management when the message is displayed with MicroVG.
+This also avoids embedding substitution tables and the complex layout management when the message is rendered with MicroVG.

 Principle
 ^^^^^^^^^

-Keep in mind that offboard conversion is only relevant to translation values.
+Keep in mind that offboard conversion is only relevant to translated strings.
 It is important to note that all other fields, such as message identifiers and display names, are not converted as they are not intended to be displayed.

 .. code-block:: console